simpeter/apd/docs/lab0.md

 ## Form a group of 2 or 3 students and let us know who is in it

 All projects of this course will be performed in groups of 2-3 students.
-Please declare your group's membership via TODO and by TODO.
+Please declare your group's membership via canvas and by Oct 6th EOD.

 ## Create a CloudLab Account ([Link](https://www.cloudlab.us/signup.php?pid=cse453)) and join the your project group